carj/preservica-ocfl/README.md

 ## Support

-preserva-ocfl is 3rd party open source library and is not affiliated or supported by Preservica Ltd.
+preservica-ocfl is 3rd party open source library and is not affiliated or supported by Preservica Ltd.
 There is no support for use of the library by Preservica Ltd.
 Bug reports can be raised directly on GitHub.

-Users of preserva-ocfl should make sure they are licensed to use the Preservica REST APIs.
+Users of preservica-ocfl should make sure they are licensed to use the Preservica REST APIs.

 ## License